Are Neanderthals and Anatomically Modern Humans the same species?

 A Glacial Period began in Northern Eurasia (and North America) resulting in shrinking habitats and it lasted through till 11,700 YA.

-It was worse than that, the cold diverted rains away from Northern Africa and the Middle East triggering mega-droughts that went on and on, with massive desert expansion .
+It was worse than that, the cold diverted rains away from Northern Africa and the Middle East triggering mega-droughts that went on and on and on, with massive desert expansion .

 But something worse, far worse, was just about to happen, a great cataclysm.